Sarah Ortmeyer: Work

 Ortmeyer creates a wide range of works that oscillate in their dimensions between small-scale and large-scale and has collaborated with artists, poets, rappers, and musicians from various disciplines and generations, including Friederike Mayröcker, Yoko Ono, and Lafawndah.

 For her stay at Hotel Marienbad in 2009, a previous exhibition entity of the KW Institute of Contemporary Art, the artist turned the rooms into a "hallucinatory version" of the Eiffel Tower.
 The artist is currently banned from the Eiffel Tower.

 In 2010, Ortmeyer showed at Lodz Biennale in Poland, 303 Gallery in New York, MAK Center for Art and Architecture in Los Angeles, and at the Museum of Modern Art Warsaw.

 GRANDMASTERS WORLDCHAMPIONS is a 2012 artwork conceived specially at the Stedelijk Museum voor Actuele Kunst.
 A publication by the same title was made for the exhibition.

 Ortmeyer showed at the Haus Wittgenstein in Vienna in 2013.
 That same year, the artist’s first solo exhibition in Italy, MACHO AMORE, was shown in Milan.

 In 2014, Ortmeyer exhibited a sculpture series, titled SANKT PETERSBURG PARADOX, at the Swiss Institute in New York.
 Art critic Roberta Smith wrote for The New York Times that the artwork was, "a large, chaotic scatter piece involving numerous chessboards and several species of natural eggs, as if contrasting the elevated competition of board games with the dice toss of genetics."

 Ortmeyer turned MoMA PS 1's Dome into a planetarium of egg-shaped stars within a grey-colored set for Valentine's Day in 2016.
 The third installment of her PALMA series was shown at the Belvedere 21 earlier that year.

 In 2018, Ortmeyer was commissioned as an Associate Artist to develop a new visual identity and logo for Performance Space New York.
 During a studio visit with Milton Glaser, he "opened up her black heart painting with a scissor cut," birthing the iconic symbol.
+MoMA acquired the binder and pigment on paper artwork, where it's on view alongside Milton Glaeser's 1976 "I ♥ NY concept sketch," and the Apple, Inc., Steve Jobs, and Jerry Manock's 1983 "Macintosh 128K Home Computer."
 Later that year the silent movie FLYRT premiered at Kunstverein München, the result of Ortmeyer’s long lasting correspondence with a rising teen idol and rapper.

+During the summer of 2023, the artist and editor Karl Kolbitz unveiled, "ARCUS (Shadow of a Rainbow)," a memorial in Vienna for homosexuals persecuted during the Nazi Era.
+Situated near Karlsplatz, the memorial is made up of six arched pipes of varying shades of gray alluding to the "rainbow" pride flag popularized by artist Gilbert Baker as well as a reworked 2019 painting, "ARCUS," of black arches by Ortmeyer.

+A series of Ortmeyer's, "DIABOLUS (PROTECTOR) sculptures," will be exhibited at the Belvedere Museum in Vienna throughout 2025.